JuliaStats/StatsModels.jl/docs/src/internals.md

 expression that's passed to the `@formula` macro and ending up generating a numeric matrix when ultimately combined with a tabular data source:

 1. "Syntax time" when only the surface syntax is available, when the `@formula` macro is invoked.
-2. "Schema time" incorporates information about **data invariants** (types of each variable, levels of categorical variables, summary statistics for continuous variables) and the over all structure of the **data**, during the invocation of `schema`
+2. "Schema time" incorporates information about **data invariants** (types of each variable, levels of categorical variables, summary statistics for continuous variables) and the overall structure of the **data**, during the invocation of `schema`.
-3. "Semantics time" incorporates information about the **model type (context)**, and custom terms, during the call of `apply_schema`
+3. "Semantics time" incorporates information about the **model type (context)**, and custom terms, during the call to `apply_schema`.
 4. "Data time" when the actual data values themselves are available.

 For in-memory (columnar) tables, there is not much difference between "data